Where does the money come from to pay for the Knowles-Nelson Stewardship Program?

 How can we afford the Stewardship Program?

 At ½ of one percent of the overall state budget, the Stewardship Program is a great value for Wisconsin.
-For the same amount of money it will cost to rehabilitate Interstate 94 between Mitchell Airport south of Milwaukee and the Illinois state line, we are able to permanently protect 30,000 acres of conservation and recreation lands.
-The investment represented by Stewardship strengthens our $11 billion tourism economy and our forest products industry.
+It costs each Wisconsin resident less per year than a fishing license or a state park sticker.
+The investment represented by Stewardship strengthens our $14 billion tourism economy and our forest products industry.

 What does the Stewardship Program pay for?

 The Stewardship Program is used to buy state and local parkland, wildlife habitat and hunting areas, trails for biking, snowmobiling, hiking, skiing, horseback riding, habitat for endangered species, and working forests.
 It also provides funding for acquiring easements to eliminate non-point source run-off into our waters, stream bank easements for stabilization and trout habitat enhancements, as well as urban green spaces and parks.